-The following table reflects the beneficial ownership of our common stock based upon the 169,744,170 common shares outstanding as of March 24, 2016 by (i) each person known to us to be the beneficial owner of more than 5% of the outstanding shares of our common stock, and (ii) all of our directors and executive officers as a group.
+The following table reflects the beneficial ownership of our common stock based upon the 247,557,467 common shares outstanding as of March 24, 2017 by (i) each person known to us to be the beneficial owner of more than 5% of the outstanding shares of our common stock.
 Unless otherwise indicated, to our knowledge, each stockholder has sole voting and dispositive power with respect to the securities beneficially owned by that stockholder and no such securities were subject to a pledge.